Managing FX Risk in The Commodities Sector: Case Study

 Preserving banking relationships

-And we were clear from the outset that we didn’t need to disrupt their trading with the banks to do our job effectively.
-Instead, we could sit alongside the banks, but make sure the solution could be applied through all their counterparties – though we’d also take the opportunity to make sure everyone at the table was sharpening their pencil.
+Wdidn’t disrupt their trading with the banks to do our job effectively.
+Instead, we sat alongside the banks but made sure the solution could be applied through all their counterparties – taking the opportunity to keep costs low across the board.

 Currency exposure profile

-There is some trading where they are buying in a currency other than dollars and selling in either US or Canadian dollars.
-This business attracts a slightly better margin, but with that better margin comes FX market risk throwing a spanner in the works.
+There was some trading where they were buying in a currency other than dollars and selling in either US or Canadian dollars.
+This business attracted a slightly better margin, but with that better margin came FX market risk causing uncertainty.

 Payment terms and timing risk

-Like most businesses, the contracts they write come with payment terms, both from the purchase of the commodity and the sale.
-This means that they have an ‘end to end’ transaction time of anything from two weeks to six months, with this often being caused by delays like cargo being held up for all number of reasons.
+Like most businesses, the contracts they wrote came with payment terms, both from the purchase of the commodity and the sale.
+This meant that they had an ‘end to end’ transaction time of anything from two weeks to six months, with this often being caused by delays like cargo being held up for a number of reasons.

 FX Strategy and proposed solution